 With GTD’s help, you choose the tasks that are most urgent and important and do them when your energy is high, and your creative juices are flowing.
 In short, this method literally guides you into making the best use of your time.

-In addition, it frees you for personal time.
+Besides, it frees you for personal time.
 Most often, we don’t complete our work on time and end up bringing it with us to home.
 It puts a shadow on family time, movie night, an evening with your friends, and your own mental health.
 GTD lets you complete work on time, so you are free to enjoy your personal time fully.

 Some Drawbacks of Getting Things Done